How to Spend 48 Hours in Cardiff, Wales

 Things to Do

-As a university town, there is actually countless things to do in Cardiff – all while surrounded by a young, lively crowd of friendly individuals (at least during the school year, that is).
+As a university town, there are actually countless things to do in Cardiff – all while surrounded by a young, lively crowd of friendly individuals (at least during the school year, that is).
 That being said, my favourite area of the city had to be Cardiff Bay / Mermaid Quay.
-Less than a kilometre from the city centre, this area is filled with numerous places to wine and dine, grab a coffee or some famous Welsh cakes, or even just explore the quirky giftshops.
+Less than a kilometre from the city centre, this area is filled with numerous places to wine and dine, grab a coffee or some famous Welsh cakes, or even just explore the quirky gift shops.
 Here, you can also find Aquabus waterbus services to take you on a trip around the Bay.

 Located in the Mermaid Quay area, you will also find the Wales Millennium Centre — an arts centre home to the national orchestra and many opera, ballet, and dance performances.
 In addition to its large theatre, it is also home to shops, bars, and restaurants.
 It is here, that you will also find the Cardiff Bay Visitor Centre.
 With all this in mind, Cardiff Bay is a great place to start your time in this beautiful city!

 When you’re, no doubt, wandering around the pedestrian shopping streets of Cardiff’s city centre, you’ll likely stumble upon Cardiff Castle, a medieval castle built in the late 11th century.
-If you’d like to actually go inside the castle walls, be sure to check the opening times, as last admission is usually around 4pm.
+If you’d like to actually go inside the castle walls, be sure to check the opening times, as the last admission is usually around 4 pm.
 You can check the full schedule availability here.
 Not keen on entering another castle during your time in Europe, or willing to pay the £11.30 entrance fee?
 No biggie.
 You can enjoy many different views of the castle from Cardiff’s city streets and the nearby Bute Park.

 Bute Park is a stunning and spacious green area in the city centre of Cardiff, located beside Cardiff Castle.
 It is approximately 130 acres in size and is filled with beautiful gardens, an education centre, cafes, restroom facilities, and trails for walking and biking.
 This is a great spot to relax in the sun, enjoy a picnic, or just simply take in the Castle and imagine what it might have been like to reside in such a fairy tale-esque setting, way back when…